 My father, Jozef, was born in Teklowka in the south eastern flank of Poland in 1927 (after World War 2 Teklowka was absorbed into Ukraine).
-In 1939 the Soviet Union invaded his fatherland from the east, 16 days after the Germans Nazis did likewise from the west.
+In September 1939 the Soviet Union invaded his fatherland from the east, 16 days after the Germans Nazis did likewise from the west.
 Jozef was shipped on cattle trucks to Siberia in Russia for assimilation, it was a journey that took seventeen days, where he was surrounded by the dying and deceased.
-The cattle truck didn't stop during the journey to allow the deceased to be taken away.
-Jozef told me that cattle, which the truck was intended for, had more dignity than the Poles in their journey to death.
+The Soviets didn't allow the cattle truck didn't stop during the journey to allow the dead to be taken away.
+Jozef told me that cattle, which the truck was intended for, had more dignity than the Poles on their journey to death.

-After barely a year in Siberia, Jozef's sister Veronica (she would have been my auntie) died of starvation at the age of 20 (Jozef was 14) in 'barely living' accommodation after being separated from her family.
+After barely a year in Siberia, Jozef's sister Veronica (she would have been my auntie) died of starvation at the age of 20 (Jozef was 14) in barely living accommodation after being separated from her family.
 Soviet authorities recorded that Veronica died of malnutrition, Emelia (my grandmother) didn't believe a word of it.
-Emelia sent Jozef on a ninety mile train journey, where he clung onto the outside of a cattle truck for six hours in bitterly cold conditions, seemingly the optimal travel mode in the Soviet Union.
-When Jozef arrived at his destination (near to a mortuary) he had partially lost consciousness and his arms were frozen to the cattle truck.
+Emelia sent Jozef on a ninety mile train journey, where he clung onto the outside of a cattle truck (seemingly the optimal travel mode in the Soviet Union) for six hours in bitterly cold conditions.
+When Jozef arrived at his destination near to a mortuary he had partially lost consciousness and his arms were frozen to the cattle truck.
 Jozef couldn't move at all and needed a bystander to snap him away from the cattle truck.

 I have attempted to correlate Jozef's resolution to some of my own characteristics.
 I was determined enough to be successful by many yardstick measures in life, however they DON'T in any way demonstrate my resolution: